boxboat/aks-wkshp-1/lab-docker.md

 docker ps
 ```

 You should have three running containers at this point.
-If for some reason the container doesn't start, you can use `docker ps -a` and `docker log` to troubleshoot.
+If the container doesn't start for some reason, you can use `docker ps -a' and `docker log` to troubleshoot.

-Once the containers are up, open you browsers and try out the applications.
+Once the containers are up, open your browsers and try out the applications.

 **Cleanup**
 ```shell